 4. Gain Insight Through CMMS Reporting

-Utilizing a CMMS solution to track equipment maintenance, contracts, planned preventative maintenance and compliance planned preventative maintenance work can help your team gain critical visibility into energy saving measures.
+Utilizing a CMMS solution to track equipment maintenance, contracts, planned preventive maintenance and compliance planned preventive maintenance work can help your team gain critical visibility into energy saving measures.
 A robust solution can also give your team insight into the performance of your assets and energy efficiency program.
 The data you collect through the system can be leveraged to help you understand where you can further improve energy efficiency at the building level.

 5. Add IoT Enabled Remote Monitoring to Your CMMS

 After implementing energy saving programs and better utilizing your CMMS to report on these changes—there is still a gap to address.
 Equipment set points need to be audited on a regular basis to ensure your equipment is not overworking.